youtube/cobalt/cobalt/content/fonts/README.md

                   'package_fallback_symbols': 1,

 *  'minimal'  -- The smallest possible font package.
 It only includes Roboto's Basic Latin characters.
-Everything else must be downloaded from the web.
+Everything else must be provided by the system or downloaded from the web.
 This package is ~16.4KB.

                  Package category values:
                   'package_named_sans_serif': 0,